Embedding Method by Real Numerical Algebraic Geometry for Structurally Unamenable Differential-Algebraic Equations: Introduction

 \begin{example} Numerical Degeneration:

-Considering the bending deformation of a beam, the deformation of any moment acting at $x$ point is satisfied ${\frac {\rm d^{2}}{{\rm d}x^{2}}}y(x)=\frac {M(x)}{E(x)I(x)}$ {\cite{Rans}}.
-When two collinear bending moments act on the beam at the same time, the deformation is the superposition of them.
-Suppose that the elastic deformation energy of bending moment at each point on the beam is linear in $\lambda$, then the deformation variables satisfy a certain constraint condition as follows.
+On a beam shown in Figure \ref{fig:bending}, when a load $q(x)$ distributed in the $x$-axis is applied, a bending moment $M(x)=q(x)\cdot x^2/2$ is generated at any point $x$.
+As it is described in {\cite{Rans}}, the bending deformation $y(x)$ of the beam satisfies $EI\cdot{\frac {\rm d^{2}}{{\rm d}x^{2}}}y(x)=M(x)$, where $E$ and $I$ are given elastic modulus and moment of inertia of an area of the beam.
+When two collinear loads act on the beam at the same time, the deformation is the superposition of the effects of these loads.
+Usually, sensor can only measure the sum of these two loads $q_1(x)+q_2(x)$.
+Suppose that the input energy $W(x)=\frac{1}{2}\cdot E\cdot y(x)^2$ of two loads at each point $x$ on the beam is linear in $\lambda$, $\lambda W_1(x)=W_2(x)$, then the deformation variables $y_1(x)$, $y_2(x)$ satisfy: